 If you are a new student, you need to make an appointment with an academic advisor at 815-802-8500.
 If you are a returning student you may register online or see an advisor first.
+Our online registration guide can help.

 How do I withdraw/drop a course if I need to?

 You may withdraw in person, via mail or electronically via KCConnect.
 Withdrawal dates are on your printed registration statement and in KCConnect.
-For details, review the withdrawal section of the Cancellations, Withdrawals and Refunds.
+For details, review the withdrawal section of the Cancelations, Withdrawals and Refunds.

 How do I add a class?